ACCESS-NRI/CMIP7-Input/README.md

 5. CMIP7 ancillary suite for CMIP7 MIPs for ACCESS-*M3.

 Each of these milestones is to be broken down into goals, subgoals, and project items.

+## Directory structure

+* `attachments`

+  Documents describing CMIP forcings that are not available elsewhere.

+* `scripts`

+  Scripts used to process CMIP forcings into model inputs.

+* `scripts/mrd599/src/python`

+  Python scripts selected from `gadi:/home/599/mrd599/src/python` and not contained in other repositories.
+These are scripts containing functions imported by some of the Python scripts in `scripts/txz599/ACCESS-ESM_tools`.

+* `scripts/txz599/ACCESS-ESM_tools`

+  Scripts selected from `gadi:/g/data/p66/txz599/ACCESS-ESM_tools` and not contained in other repositories.
+Some of these scripts were used in the processing of CMIP6 forcings into ESM1.5 inputs.